smucclaw/eu-ai-act/act.md

 ```{=html}
 <!-- -->
 ```
-(a) the death of a person or serious damage to a person's healt
+(a) the death of a person or serious damage to a person's health

 (b) a serious and irreversible disruption of the management and operation of critical infrastructure.